• Skip to primary navigation

 Figure 3: ThingLink Add-in icon.

-Please note that embedding requires an Internet connection.
-More information about the feature can be found on the ThingLink website.
+Please note that the embedding requires an Internet connection to work.
+For more information about this feature, please visit the ThingLink website (in English)

 in Tools for creating learning materials

-Tags: embed, embedding in powerpoint, infographic, interaction, learning materials, Opettaja, PowerPoint, sharing material, thinglink, visuality
+Tags: creating material, embed, embedding in powerpoint, enriching material, infographic, interaction, learning materials, learning materials, link, material, Opettaja, PowerPoint, sharing material, thing, thinglink, visuality, visuality

 Oliko artikkeli hyödyllinen?